ObjectOrientedLife/ObjectOrientedLife.github.io/_posts/GameProject/2023-05-14-FOVMapping1.md

 ### How does it work?

-FOV map prepared by us is sampled by the FOV shader to actually decide which part of a map is visible or veiled.
+The prepared FOV map is sampled by the FOV shader to actually decide which part of a map is visible or veiled.
 The fragment(pixel) shader deals with each pixel of the fog of war projector plane in much a 'GPU manner'; they are processed independently.
 This is more clearly visible in the implementation, so let's just proceed.

 ### Implementation